Alimony (Spousal Support)

 When a marriage is ending, individuals are often met with numerous, complicated decisions.
 During this concluding phase of a marriage, legal decisions are made that carry long-term impacts for all involved.
 One of the important decisions the New Jersey Courts generally makes on behalf of the couple is whether or not one spouse will be required to monetarily support the other spouse (referred to as “spousal support”).
 The financial support provided by one spouse to another spouse as set forth in the terms of an agreement or court order or settlement is referred to as alimony.

 Decisions made during a divorce have a long-term impact on the quality of life for both partners.
 It is important that you obtain expert legal advice when you are involved in a divorce situation so that your rights and the rights of your children are protected through the consideration given to alimony payments.
-The experienced divorce attorneys at The Rotolo Law Firm have the skill and knowledge to obtain the appropriate alimony for their clients and obtain the best financial solution possible that will avoid any negative financial situations in the future.
+The experienced divorce attorneys at The Rotolo Law Firm will work to obtain the appropriate alimony for their clients and obtain a financial solution that will avoid any negative financial situations in the future.